 1) Choose a Crypto Wallet

-As a blockchain based asset owning an NFT really means controlling its private key – and the security of that private key depends on your crypto wallet.
+As with any blockchain-based asset owning an NFT really means controlling its private key.
+The security of that private key depends on your crypto wallet.

-A crypto wallet can either be software-based (a hot wallet), or a hardware device (a cold wallet).
-Hot wallets secure your crypto private keys within their software, and also tend to be able to communicate with smart contracts.
-This makes them a popular choice for securing NFTs, since you can easily interact with the token’s underlying smart contract.
+Software wallets secure private keys digitally, and can easily interact with dApps.
+This makes them a popular choice for NFT users, since you can easily interact with the token’s underlying smart contract.

-However, securing your NFTs with a hot wallet comes with a caveat: since it stores your private key within software on your computer or phone, your key will always be vulnerable to threats deployed via your connection.
-Your private key may well be concealed, and easy to manage, but it will never be totally safe from hacks and malware.
+However, securing your NFTs with a software wallet comes with a caveat: since it stores your private key on your computer or phone, your key will always be vulnerable to threats.
+Your private key may well be concealed, and easy to manage, but it will never be totally safe from malware.

 Set up an Account Within your Wallet

-Once you have a crypto wallet, you’ll need to create an account for receiving you newmy minted token.
-NFTs exist on different blockchains, so you’ll need to have an account for that blockchain set up on your crypto wallet before minting.
+Once you have a crypto wallet, you’ll need to create an account to mint your token.
+NFTs exist on different blockchains, so you’ll need to have an account for your blockchain of choice set up before minting.